archcoding-books/papers/storage/bigtable/bigtable.md

 The tablet servers and master, test clients, and GFSservers all ran on the same set of machines.
 Every ma-chine ran a GFS server.
 Some of the machines also raneither a tablet server, or a client process, or processesfrom other jobs that were using the pool at the same timeas these experiments.

 R is the distinct number of Bigtable row keys involvedin the test.
-R was chosen so that each benchmark read orwrote approximately 1 GB of data per tablet server.The sequential write benchmark used row keys withnames 0 to R (cid:0) 1.
+R was chosen so that each benchmark read orwrote approximately 1 GB of data per tablet server.

+The sequential write benchmark used row keys withnames 0 to R (cid:0) 1.
 This space of row keys was parti-tioned into 10N equal-sized ranges.
 These ranges wereassigned to the N clients by a central scheduler that as

 ![](figure_6.png)